imarc/handbook/frontend.markdown

 ### Print Styles

-While not requested often, some websites necessitate a clean layout when pages are printed. iMarc begins from a sane starting point as documented in [iMarc Boilerplate](https://github.com/imarc/boilerplate/blob/gh-pages/css/styles.scss#L1130)
+While not requested often, some websites necessitate a clean layout when pages are printed.
+Imarc begins from a sane starting point as documented in [Imarc Boilerplate](https://github.com/imarc/boilerplate/blob/gh-pages/css/styles.scss#L1130)

 ## Mobile Optimization